ACDguide/BigData/BigData/different_tools.md

 ## MATLAB
 MATLAB (Matrix Laboratory) is a licenced tool.
 It is a good tool when dealing with large matrices and matrix manipulations.
 It allows examining the content of data quickly in a built-in docked or undocked window within the tool to gain an overview of the pattern and structures presented in the data.
 This tool is helpful because many data types, for example, large image files and large tabular data, can be converted into matrices and analysed efficiently in MATLAB.
 MATLAB provides an easy-to-use environment with interactive applications, which is excellent for novice programmers.
 MATLAB also has excellent help resources and a useful online community.

-As a licensed tool MATLAB might not be available to other researchers and collaborators, so even if you are producing data with Matlab, it is best to avoid saving the data as `.mat` files, use the best alternative open source format instead.
+As a licensed tool MATLAB might not be available to other researchers and collaborators, so even if you are producing data with Matlab, it is best to avoid saving the data as `.mat` files, and use the best alternative open source format instead.

 ## NCO - NetCDF Operators
 [NetCDF Operators](http://nco.sourceforge.net/) is a toolkit of command-line operators to both handle and perform analysis on netCDF files.
 It is the tool of choice to add, rename, and modify attributes and variables.
 It can add internal compression to netCDF4 files and convert between different formats.
 It is also useful to concatenate files, performing averages and other simple mathematical operations on an entire variable, extracting or deleting variables.
 The advantage is that the results will be automatically saved in a netCDF file.